aeternity/tutorials/sophia-fungible-token-contract.md

     true
 ```
 - **transferFrom** and **approve** - two functions that allow to transfer a number of tokens using a two-step process.
-In the first step a token holder gives another address approval to transfer up to a certain number of tokens, known as an allowance.
+In the first step a token holder gives another address approval to transfer up to a certain number of tokens from his balance to an address of their choice.
+This approved amount is known as an allowance.
 The token holder uses approve() to provide this information;
 ```
 public stateful function approve(spender: address, value: int) : bool =
     require(value > 0, "Value is sub zero")